Speed up the installation of base-os

 There are downsides as well but well, just wanted to give some idea.
 We have quite a few people complaining how long it takes to install/upgrade.

-#12 Updated by Sean Fagan over 1 year ago
+#12 Updated by Sean Fagan almost 2 years ago

 So, without any changes (other than to keep track of time), the install on a VM on my Mac takes 233 seconds.
 That's not particularly slow -- as I would generally expect, it's faster than Corral is.